favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 - `R2d`: comment/tags drift
 - `R3`: duplicate or hygiene residue

-Any implementation should order work so higher-risk residual states are reduced before lower-risk ones.

-This note intentionally records risk order, not one exact stage decomposition.

 ### Failure and Shutdown Semantics

-When the shared IP-family ownership semantics from [Ownership Model](ownership-model.markdown) are applied to DNS:
+DNS uses the shared family-intent semantics from [Lifecycle Model](lifecycle-model.markdown).

-- Out-of-scope family intent preserves existing managed records of that family.
-- Explicit-empty family intent reconciles that family to no managed records.
-- Temporary target-set unavailability preserves existing managed records because desired targets are unknown.

 For DNS, the deletion target is an individual managed record, not a broader DNS root.
 DNS shutdown may therefore delete only managed records.
-This is an inferred consequence of the ownership model: non-owned coexisting DNS content may always exist under the same domain and IP-family unit, so a broader DNS root is never eligible for deletion.

 ### API Contract Boundary